brimdata/zync/README.md

 #### `anti join`

-If you're curious how anti-join works, try this:
+If you're curious how anti join works, try this:
 ```
 echo '{a:1,id:1}{a:2,id:2}{a:3,id:2}{a:4,id:3}{a:5,id:4}{a:5,id:5}' > in.zson
 echo '{drop:2}{drop:5}' > drop.zson